phillip-kruger/microprofile-demo/README.md

 ### Static Web Demo page

 There is a static HTML Demo page, you can go to any of

 * http://localhost:7080/profiling
 * http://localhost:8080/membership
 * http://localhost:9080/user

+You can generate a token in the [User Service](http://localhost:9080/user) to be used in the other services.

+You can find some test users in the OpenLiberty configuration - [server.xml](https://github.com/phillip-kruger/microprofile-demo/blob/master/user/src/main/openliberty/config/server.xml)

 ## Sample